hicham-saddek/drive-help/README.md

 flutter run
 ```

-## Offline Maps
+## Offline tiles

-Place your `.mbtiles` file anywhere on the device and, from the Map screen, tap **Pick MBTiles** to choose it.
-When no offline tiles are configured, a fallback style with a plain background is used so POI markers remain visible.
-Direct MBTiles rendering is a work in progress and may require additional platform support in the future.
+1. Copy your `.mbtiles` file to the device or any accessible storage.
+2. In the app go to **Map** → **Pick MBTiles** and select the file.
+3. The app copies the file into its private `Documents/tiles/` folder and
+   remembers that path for future launches.

+Very large MBTiles archives (multiple gigabytes) can take a while to copy – keep
+the app in the foreground until the operation completes.

 ## Branch Policy
 - `main` is protected; all changes go through pull requests.